ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 Okay, okay, I know, it's a bit gimmicky.
 Also, you might be thinking that defining some pathological function and then comparing the performance of the interval arithmetic solution to the joke of a plotting function that I came up with doesn't really prove anything.
 And you'd be right, it is a somewhat inadequate comparison (though I would like to point out again how ridiculously simple `intervalPlot`'s implementation is).
 If only I had something more solid to compare to.

 I'm sure that most would agree that [WolframAlpha](http://www.wolframalpha.com/) knows a thing or two about plotting.
 Let's see how it compares to `intervalPlot`.
-Though it would be a bit tedious to submit our complete functions into WolframAlpha, so we'll simplify a bit:
+Though it would be a bit tedious to submit our complete functions to WolframAlpha, so we'll simplify a bit:

 ```
 lhs = { |x, y| bumps[x, y] }